Now some fresh pickings from the Political Grapevine:

 Katrina Bush's Fault?

-Anti-war activist Cindy Sheehan, who was camped outside President Bush's Texas ranch for the past few weeks, says Hurricane Katrina is all President Bush's fault, insisting that the president is "[now] heading to Louisiana to see the devastation that his environmental policies and his killing policies have caused."
+Anti-war activist Cindy Sheehan (search), who was camped outside President Bush's Texas ranch for the past few weeks, says Hurricane Katrina (search) is all President Bush's fault, insisting that the president is "[now] heading to Louisiana to see the devastation that his environmental policies and his killing policies have caused."

 Sheehan is not the only one blaming President Bush for Hurricane Katrina.
 Germany's environmental minister says, "neglected environmental policies" in the U.S. have led to global warming and catastrophic weather.
 Minister Jurgen Trittin insists, "The Bush government rejects international climate protection goals by insisting that imposing them would negatively impact the American economy.
 The American president is closing his eyes to the economic and human costs his land and the world economy are suffering under natural catastrophes like Katrina."